sergius1che/ClickerApp/README.md

 # ClickerApp

 Simple app to press virtual keys ([see](https://docs.microsoft.com/ru-ru/windows/desktop/inputdev/virtual-key-codes)) from javascript.
+Use Windows 2000 or later

 ### Use